Highways in Nunavut: Federal Road, Iqaluit

-The main road in Iqaluit, this road provides access from the Airport to the City Centre and to the Nunavut Legislature Building.
+The main road in Iqaluit, this road provides access from the airport to the centre of the city and to the Legislative Building of Nunavut.

 Niaqunngusiariaq Road, Iqaluit

 This road provides access from Iqaluit to the original community of Apex (Niaqunguut).
-The road was built by the United States Army Corps of Engineers in order to keep their soldiers busy while they waited for the sea-ice to open up to let them go home in the summer of 1956.
+The road was built by the United States Army Corps of Engineers in order to keep their soldiers busy while they waited for the sea ice to open up to let them go home in the summer of 1956.

 The bridge across Kujesse (Apex Creek) was a gift from the Government of Ontario's Department of Highways the following year.

 The inaugural trip down Apex Hill led to a truckload of soldiers in the ditch.
 The brakes on the army vehicle had not been tested for several years in the "flats" of what was then Frobisher Bay, and they did not hold when tested on the new road.
 Only pride was injured when the truck hit the ditch on its first trip.

-Prior to the road being built, schoolchildren living near the base at "Ikaluit" walked to Federal Day School in Apex over the sea ice or stayed with relatives in Apex, as the base in Frobisher Bay was "off limits" to Inuit.
+Prior to the road being built, schoolchildren living near the base at "Ikaluit" walked to Federal Day School in Apex over the sea ice or stayed with relatives in Apex, as CFS Frobisher Bay was "off limits" to Inuit.